 1. How the “peer score” is calculated

 The first difference lies in the nature of the “Peer Score” and how it impacts the overall grade of students.
 Under Michaelsen’s approach, the peer evaluation score becomes an independent component of the course grade which is then put together with other scores in order to calculate a weighted average.
-On the other hand, under Fink’s approach, the peer evaluation score becomes a percent multiplier which is multiplied by the students’ TRAT scores and to adjusted it for peer evaluation.
+On the other hand, under Fink’s approach, the peer evaluation score becomes a per cent multiplier which is multiplied by the students’ TRAT scores and adjusted for peer evaluation.